SundaeSwap-finance/toolkit-for-cardano/README.md

 #### Treasury

 The treasury wallet is any wallet with sufficient ADA to fund other wallets.
-Most often, this will be the wallet funded via the faucet.  `cardano-toolkit` will need access to the wallet address as well as the signing key (.skey)
+Most often, this will be the wallet funded via the faucet.  `toolkit-for-cardano` will need access to the wallet address as well as the signing key (.skey)